Komen Scholar Since 2010

 Fred Hutchinson Cancer Research Center

-Benjamin O. Anderson, M.D., is Professor of Surgery and Global Health Medicine at the University of Washington (UW) and Director of the Breast Health Clinic at the Seattle Cancer Care Alliance (SCCA).
+Benjamin O. Anderson, M.D., is Professor of Surgery and Global Health Medicine at the University of Washington (UW).
 Dr. Anderson’s clinical practice is devoted to the care of patients with breast health issues and breast cancer.
 Since 2005, he has published on novel surgical techniques in oncoplastic breast surgery, procedures that simultaneously improve oncologic and cosmetic outcomes in breast conservation surgery.
 Dr. Anderson is an internationally recognized leader in global cancer control.
 With joint appointments at the Fred Hutchinson Cancer Research Center Division of Public Health Sciences and the UW Department of Global Health, in 2002, Dr. Anderson created the Breast Health Global Initiative (BHGI, which he continues to chair), a unique program to develop “resource-stratified” guidelines for breast cancer early detection, diagnosis, treatment and palliative care in low- and middle-income countries.
-Dr. Anderson now co-chairs the Breast Cancer Initiative 2.5 (BCI2.5), a global campaign to reduce disparities in breast cancer outcomes for 2.5 million women between now and 2025.
+Dr. Anderson now co-chairs the Breast Cancer Initiative 2.5 (BCI2.5), a global campaign to reduce disparities in breast cancer outcomes for 2.5 million women in the next decade.

 Komen Scholar Since 2016